 - The live-birth rate (not just pregnancy success rate) for other couples with similar infertility problems.
 (Multiple births, such as twins or triplets, are counted as one live birth.)

 - Such statistics should include high-risk women, such as those who are older or fail to produce eggs.
 (Some disreputable clinics give success percentages that exclude high-risk women from their total, thereby making the percentage of success much higher.)

 Special Considerations for Patients with Cancer

 Adolescents and adult men undergoing cancer treatments who may want to father children in the future should consider banking and freezing their sperm for later use in assisted reproductive therapies.
 This technique is called sperm cryopreservation.
 Sperm cryopreservation is recommended by the American Society of Clinical Oncology as the method with the highest likelihood of success for male cancer survivors.
+It can be easily done and will not delay cancer treatment.
 However, these banking methods are not appropriate for pre-adolescent boys being treated for childhood cancers such as leukemia.
 Researchers are investigating ways that stem cell transplantation may someday help these children regain their fertility while avoiding leukemia relapse.